Robertos4/Predicting-Diabetes/README.md

-# Predicting diabetes with AI models trained on medical data
+# Classification of diabetes with AI models trained on medical data